SamuelHaupt/projects/JanggiGame/README.md

 **Janggi Korean Chess** is a chess game not that different from western chess.
 See the [wiki page](https://en.wikipedia.org/wiki/Janggi) for more information on game play and rules.
-I built a **backend system** in Pyhton to index game piece objects, simulate 1000s of moves, and determine winner by scanning for checkmate condition.
-It takes user input from two players two play the game.
+I built a **backend system** in Python to index game piece objects, simulate 1000s of moves, and determine winner by scanning for checkmate condition.
+It takes user input from two players to play the game.

 I built an accompanying program to run modulated tests to ensure integrity of game during development.
 The unit testing helped to keep previous development under control and to monitor integration bugs.